Monishnd/ccr-examples-Monish/slurm/2_ApplicationSpecific/niftypet/README.md

 This runs the full NiftyPET juptyer notebook demo in a slurm job.

+## Placeholders:

+Portions of this example batch script contain placeholders, denoted by square brackets.
+Refer to the /slurm [README](../../README.md) for details and options.

 ## How to use

 1. Download raw data files to your working directory: